 The formal admission requirement for the consecutive master’s program in Landscape Architecture is a first university degree in landscape architecture, landscape planning, architecture, urban planning, urban design, or a closely related subject qualifying the applicant for professional work.
 Besides this, you must have completed a six-month professional internship as well as at least 24 credit points in design as part of project-oriented courses related to landscape architecture.

-You can find more information about the application, admission, and selection procedures in the application and admission regulations of the degree program.
+You can find more information about the application, admission, and selection procedures in the application and admission regulations of the degree program (see the link "Study and examination regulations").

 The master’s program in Landscape Architecture is a project degree program.
 Specific landscape architectural projects focusing on certain problems and practical work play a key role in studies.
 In these "studios," you will look at current planning and design tasks at the local, regional, national, or even international level in a holistic manner based on academic methods.
 The studios enable you to work together in an interdisciplinary way on tasks and problems from the areas of landscape architecture and serve to develop comprehensive conceptual and design skills.
 Together with the other courses in the program, the studios teach and provide opportunities to practice analytical tools (theories, methods, techniques) and develop model solutions on the levels of planning, society, construction, and design.
 The studio work also includes excursions.